brontosaurusrex/brontosaurusrex.github.io/_posts/2016-04-12-flite-voice-synth-in-debian-repos.md

 title: flite voice synth (in Debian repos)
 ---

+direct playback

+    flite -voice rms "Everything that has transpired has done so according to my design.
+Step to the GPL side."

+to wav

-    flite -voice rms -t "everything has transpired according to my desire, step to the dark side" -o rms.wav
+    flite -voice rms "Everything that has transpired has done so according to my design.
+Step to the GPL side." -o rms.wav